CLI best practices

 (

-) versions of options.
+-x) and long (--long-option) versions of options.
 On non-GNU systems, long options are less expected. -

 Use common command-line option conventions: